btcven/locha/documentation/en/anex_diy_turpial.md

 In this tutorial we have described how to make a DIY version of the Turpial device, including different approaches depending on your goal, budget or skills.

-The Turpial customed hardware we have designed includes everything mentioned above in a portable form, a power amplifier, and other elements which improve the performance of the system.
+The Turpial customed hardware we have designed includes everything mentioned above in a portable form plus a power amplifier, and other elements which improve the performance of the system.
 You can buy a Locha Mesh Turpial [here](https://locha.io/buy).